Hamed-Adham/Python-vlc-musicplayer/README.md

 Also, I have put the Songs that i used them to test my musicplayer , you can check them out.

-NOTICE: Dont close white window while using Musicplayer, Just minimize it or in main.py change root = Toplevel() to root = Tk()
+NOTICE: Dont close white window while using Musicplayer, Just minimize it ;
+or in main.py change root = Toplevel() to root = Tk() then run it